Things to Do in Toronto for Free: 12 Must-Try Activities

 From flavorful samples of blackened Sakastawan pork to chef demonstrations, you’ll never know what you’ll uncover in this authentic melting pot of ideas, culture, and flavor.

-A mesmerizing amalgam of art, music, dance, and food, locals and visitors alike congregate in the winding alleyways of the pedestrian-only Distillery District.
+Distillery District: No weekend plans?
+Perhaps, one of the things to do in Toronto this weekend for free is a visit to Distillery District at 55 Mill St. A mesmerizing amalgam of art, music, dance, and food, locals and visitors alike congregate in the winding alleyways of the pedestrian.
 What was once a large whiskey distillery is now known as a charming residential area filled with hip restaurants, bars, boutique shops, and galleries.

 Enjoy the free outdoor art space, as you soak in the sculptures or pause for a moment to groove along to the music of the buskers.
 Snap a photo in front of the famous lock wall with your honey, or peek your head into the Beauchamp Art Gallery to spot colorful works from artists across Canada.

-What the High Park Zoo lacks in diversity it more than makes up for in cost (free).
+High Park Zoo: What the High Park Zoo at Deer Pen Road lacks in diversity it more than makes up for in cost (free).
 Wrangle up your kiddies or ragtag group of animal lovers for a visit.
 Originally constructed in 1893 as a simple paddock for deer, this beloved Toronto establishment now contains eleven paddocks filled with all manner of furry creatures.

 Related Post: Fun Things to Do in Toronto for Couples – 13 Unforgettable Date Ideas

-Instantly recognizable due to its glinting multi-faceted Michael Lee-Chin Crystal exterior, the Royal Ontario Museum has been educating and entertaining inquisitive minds for over a hundred years.
+Royal Ontario Museum: Instantly recognizable due to its glinting multi-faceted Michael Lee-Chin Crystal exterior.
+The Royal Ontario Museum at 100 Queens Park has been educating and entertaining inquisitive minds for over a hundred years.
 This Yorkville edifice is full of artwork, cultural objects, and natural history specimens.

 Let your curiosity take over, as you make your way through 40 gallery and exhibition spaces featuring wildlife photography, T Rexes, Stag Mooses, and more.
 Admire Chinese sculptures, or take it back to the time of gladiators and emperors in the Eaton Gallery of Rome.